adityakanthe10/Swigato/README.md

 2. **Order management**: Users can create, read, update, and delete orders, as well as manage order statuses.
 3. **Menu management**: Restaurants can create, read, update, and delete menu items.
 4. **Payment integration**: The platform integrates with payment gateways for handling transactions.
-5. **Cloud-based media management**: Swigato uses a cloud-based service for storing and managing media content such as images.

 ### Frameworks, Libraries, and Tools used